smallwat3r/docker-nginx-gunicorn-flask-letsencrypt/README.md

 This would be: `gunicorn -c gunicorn_ini.py wsgi:app`

-You might also want to update the `./core/requirements.txt` files with your Python dependencies.
+You might also want to update the `./core/requirements.txt` file with your Python dependencies.
 Also if you tweak `./core/gunicorn_ini.py`, for this config to work, gunicorn needs to bind to port `5000`.

 #### Dockerfile notes